-Global Goals Jam Case Competition at Smith is hosted as a collaborative effort by 3 clubs from the Full-Time Master of Business Administration (MBA) program at the Smith School of Business at Queen’s University, with the Sustainability Club (SustaiMBA) spearheading the event and in collaboration with real live clients and local challenges.
+The Global Goals Jam Case Competition at Smith is hosted as a collaborative effort by clubs from the Full-Time Master of Business Administration (MBA) program at the Smith School of Business at Queen’s University, with the Sustainability Club (SustaiMBA) spearheading the event and in collaboration with real live clients and local challenges.
 We are already planning the 2021 edition.
 Check the information below to get an idea of last year’s event.

 Located in Kingston, Ontario, the Global Goals Jam at Smith is a multiple-day case competition, gathering professionals from diverse backgrounds and Canadian Schools’ programs to contribute to the Sustainable Development Goals by creating local solutions with long-term impact.
 More than an event, it is a network of cities and organizations that are excited to engage their local communities to create a real impact on the Global Goals.

 We are delighted to have students joining us from different schools across Canada: Ivey, Rotman, Sauder, Desautels, Schulich, HEC Montreal, and Smith.
 Gathering professionals from diverse backgrounds and Canadian Schools will incentivize creative thinking.

 The competition will be 100% virtual.
 You sign up individually and the teams will be created by the organizers in order to promote diversity before assigning one of the three cases to each team.
 The teams (made of students from the different programs) will then have a chance to ask questions to their respective clients during a live Q&A session.
 After working on a solution on their own time, each team will then have the opportunity to present their case to a jury composed of faculty members, the client, and an external party.
 There will be one winning team per case.
 In short: 3 Cases, 3 Juries, 3 Winning Teams.

 Expected time to invest by each student: 8 to 10 hours.